Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

       -  "logout_timeout_s": 180,
       -  "hotplug_type": "Asus"
     -  EOF

+    Enable supergfxd service for GPU switching
+    -  systemctl enable --now supergfxd

+    Install supergfxctl-gex from GNOME Extensions site (do NOT run as root or sudo)
+    -  pacman -S gnome-shell-extension
+    -  paru -S supergfxctl-git
+    -  gnome-extensions enable supergfxctl-gex@asus-linux.org
+    -  echo "NOTE: supergfxctl-gex provides a GUI for GPU switching in GNOME."

     #If there are issues in power management add the following, otherwise skip (TLP configured to avoid GPU power management conflicts with supergfxctl.")
     -  cat << 'EOF' > /etc/tlp.conf